Nourished Journal

 It is known that an impaired function of the skin barrier plays a role in perioral dermatitis.
 The epidermal barrier dysfunction makes people more susceptible to various internal and external irritants that contribute to persistent cutaneous inflammation in the perioral region.

-How to treat it naturally?
+How to treat it

-+ Cease using any topical steroid cream on your skin
++ Stop using any topical steroid cream

 Be aware that once the steroid cream is discontinued, the rash can get worse for days to weeks before you see any improvement.
 In addition, stopping the use of steroid cream may worsen the skin condition that the steroid cream may have been prescribed for, such as eczema.
 If that is the case, look at our article “Natural Tips for Eczema & Dermatitis Skin” in which we share tips and tricks to help you manage eczema.